 Have you ever seen a layout that has black and white photos?
 Those photos pop when paired with Project Life cards in the pocket pages.
 Pair your photos even further with black and white designer cards or other simple designs to give your layout a clean, crisp look.

 2. Stick with only 2-3 colors throughout the layout

 Limiting your colors in your photo pocket pages really helps to keep the page simple and coordinated.
 Sometimes, if you get too many colors they compete with your photos that are printed in color and your eye won’t know where to focus on the page.

-Two page spreads aren’t quite as popular, but even still coordinating the two facing pages will help your scrapbook seem more cohesive.
+Two page spreads aren’t quite as popular anymore, but still coordinating two facing pages will help your pocket scrapbook album be more cohesive.
 Consider the layouts that you are making and the order of your pages to try to coordinate the colors, fonts, and design.